heizerbalazs/Data_Structures_and_Algorithms_ND/P0/README.md

 ## Task 0

-The solution of **Task 0** runs in linear time *O(n)*, if we assume that built in list objects are linked lists.
+The solution of **Task 0** runs in linear time *O(1)*, if we assume that built in list objects are arrays.

-- Getting the first element from a linked list has constant time complexity.
+- Getting the first element from an array has constant time complexity.
-- Getting the last element from a linked list has linear time complexity.
+- Getting the last element from an array has constant time complexity.

 ## Task 1